duonghau/abncounting/python/README.md

-This is a program pre-process for abundance counting step.
-This programe aim to filter reads valid (by length, identity...), then prepaire data for abundance counting.
+This is a program pre-process for abundance counting step which aim to filter reads valid (by length, identity...), then prepaire data for abundance counting.

 ## Require: